 Stories are one of the things that I love the most.
-Although I have a special place in my heart for the written word, I sometimes just fancy sitting on the sofa watching great TV series or going to the cinema to watch a film.
+Although I have a special place in my heart for the written word, I sometimes just fancy sitting on the sofa to watch a great TV series or going to the cinema to watch a film.
 2016 was the year of TV series for me, as I started watching many new ones and continued watching some of my old favourites.
-On the other hand, I didn’t watch as many films as I used to in previous years.
+On the other hand, I didn’t watch as many films as I had done in previous years.

-Game of Thrones continued to be my favourite TV series of all time.
+Game of Thrones strengthened its place as my favourite TV series of all time.
 This is quite a bold statement to make, but I’ve never enjoyed a show so much as I do Game of Thrones.
 Enjoy is probably not the most appropriate word to use when talking about such a show.
 So, let’s just say I have never been so enthralled and amazed by something on TV before.
 And season 6 was no exception!

 Last year, I loved seeing on screen actions and revelations I was already expecting to happen, but also being surprised and heartbroken.
 The combination of great acting and directing created some of the greatest moments on television.
-As I am not a book purist (I don’t mind changes on adaptations, as different mediums require different things to make a compelling story), I am fine with the majority of the things that were changed from the books, written by George RR Martin, and how we are getting main plot points revealed before the last books are published.
+As I am not a book purist (I don’t mind changes on adaptations, as different media require different elements to achieve a compelling story), I am fine with the majority of things that were changed from the books, written by George R.R.
+Martin, and how we are getting main plot points revealed before the last books are published.
 For more on my thoughts about Game of Thrones, you can read my post on why it is my favourite book-to-TV adaptation here.

-2016 was also a year to discover new shows.
+2016 was also the year I discovered new shows.
 During the summer, I devoured the first three seasons of Black Sails.
 I always liked stories about pirates, but I had never watched anything that captured so well what must have been like to live life as a pirate.
-The story is set more or less two decades before the events of the book Treasure Island by Robert Louis Stevenson, and during the Golden Age of Piracy.
-The first season focus on Captain Flint and his quest to hunt the Spanish treasure galleon Urca de Lima.
+The story is set more or less two decades before the events of the book Treasure Island by Robert Louis Stevenson and during the Golden Age of Piracy.
+The first season focuses on Captain Flint and his quest to hunt the Spanish treasure galleon Urca de Lima.

 Another TV show I was also really hooked by was Westworld.
-Based on the film of the same name (which I haven’t watched), it takes place on a Wild-West themed amusement park inhabited by androids called “hosts”.
+Based on the film of the same name (which I haven’t watched), it takes place in a Wild-West-themed amusement park inhabited by androids called “hosts”.
 High-paying visitors go to Westworld to do whatever they want as the hosts don’t retaliate.
 More than a science fiction show, this is a great analysis on what it means to be human.

-Stranger Things was another show I binge watched last year.
+Stranger Things was another show I binge-watched last year.
 It is set in 1983 when 12-year-old Will Byers disappears mysteriously, and his friends discover a psychokinetic girl who claims to know where he is.
-At the same time a government agency tries to keep its project a secret.
-This is a mix of science fiction and horror that is also a homage to the 1980s genre films.
+At the same time, a government agency tries to keep its project a secret.
+It is a mix of science fiction and horror that is also a homage to the 1980s genre films.